dmfow/CheatSheets/Flask.md

 [Install]
 WantedBy=multi-user.target

-# (for forking and oneshot apps use a different type in the config file above)
+# (for forking and oneshot apps use a different Type in the config file above)

 # E) Enable the service and reload stuff